maRT-sk/jinjaxcat/readme.md

 ### CSV input files

 Any valid CSV file can be utilized; its encoding and delimiter will be detected automatically.
-To access the data from a CSV file in the template, use the file name (without the suffix) as a variable.
+To access the data from a CSV file in the template, use the file name as a variable.
 For example, if you have an articles.csv, you can access respective columns in the template as follows:

 ```jinja